Personal Connection To Margaret River

-He has a ‘hands on’ and very practical understanding of vineyards and is a huge advocate of Margaret River's world class potential, particularly the elegant Chardonnays and Cabernet Sauvignons the region is most famous for.
+Cape Landings’ General Manager, Eli Urquhart, has a ‘hands on’ and very practical understanding of vineyards and is a huge advocate of Margaret River’s world class potential.

-Rupert brings a unique skill set to development of our wine styles ensuring or wines reflect the unique terroir of Cape Landing’s vineyard.
+Eli brings a unique skill set to the ongoing development of Cape Landing’s vineyard and entire property.

 Wherever wine is made, you’ll likely find loyal canines snoozing in the cellar or roaming the vineyard.
 Australian Shepherds, Beau and Jasper, are Cape Landing’s ‘Wine Dogs’.

 Beau – Loves bones, especially bones ‘borrowed’ from other dogs.